himythili/hello-world/exercise/docs.md

 toothbrush.

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife and birds.
+Its a lovely brush

+I like the brush.